 Marriage plans and writing occupy Amanda Knox

-An appeals court in 2011 cleared Knox in the slaying of British roommate Meredith Kercher and ordered her released after she had spent four years in prison.
-But Italy's highest court later overturned her acquittal, and Knox's case has slowly wound its way through the country's judicial system.
+An appeals court in 2011 cleared Knox in the 2007 slaying of British roommate Meredith Kercher and ordered her released after she had spent four years in prison.
+But her acquittal was overturned and Knox’s case has slowly wound its way through the country’s judicial system.
 She was convicted in absentia in 2014.
-On Friday, Italy's highest court overturned that murder conviction, finally closing Knox's long legal saga.
+On Friday, Italy’s highest court overturned that murder conviction, finally closing Knox’s long legal saga.

 Knox graduated from the University of Washington last year with a degree in creative writing.
 She recently started working as a freelance reporter for the West Seattle Herald.

 Managing Editor Ken Robinson told The Associated Press that Knox has completed pieces on local theater productions and “the occasional feature story.”

 “She’s very good.
 She’s knowledgeable about her subjects she writes well and she gets stuff on deadline,” Robinson said.
 “She’s a local person.
 We knew that she was interested in writing.”

 Her articles have included a review of a production of the David Henry Hwang play “Chinglish” and a story about a kidney disease survivor to mark National Kidney Month.

 Knox also wrote a memoir about her life and her experiences in Italy, which was published in 2013.
 She was paid a reported $4 million.